OpenSlides/openslides-backend/docs/actions/projector.project.md

 ```

 ## Action
 Creates a new projection projection.
+If the content_object_id is a mediafile, it will be replaced with the appropriate meeting_mediafile, which may be created if it doesn't exist.

 ## Parameters
 *ids*: The projectors where the projection will be displayed.